tamediadigital/hiring-challenges/mobile-challenge/Readme.md

 - Usage of external libraries that should simplify the task

 ## Bonus features
-- Implement the app on both Android and iOS
+- Obfuscate the app and secure the communication channel
 - Build and test your code on CircleCI or similar
 - Minimize app size, measure resource usage
-- Obfuscate the app
+- Implement the app on both Android and iOS

 Have fun!